valora-inc/wallet/WALLET.md

 ### App Profiling with react-devtools

-From Flipper select React DevTools Plugin then while the app is running locally, or run `yarn run react-devtools` in the wallet root folder.
+From Flipper select React DevTools Plugin while the app is running locally, or run `yarn run react-devtools` in the wallet root folder.
 It should automatically connect to the running app and includes a profiler (second tab).
 Start recording with the profiler, use the app and then stop recording.
 If running from the terminal, Flipper cannot be run at the same time.

 The flame graph provides a view of each component and sub-component.
 The width is proportional to how long it took to load.
 If it is grey, it was not re-rendered at that 'commit' or DOM change.
 Details on the react native profiler are [here][rn profiler].
 The biggest thing to look for are large number of renders when no state has changed.
 Reducing renders can be done via pure components in React or overloading the should component update method [example here][rn optimize example].